TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 Read :ref:`how to instantiate <database-connection-instantiation>` a connection with the connection pool.

-First argument is the table for which an an update should be performed, the second argument is an array of key/value pairs to be set, the third argument is an array of "equal" where statements combined with :sql:`AND`, the (optional) fourth argument specifies the type of values to be updated, similar to :ref:`insert() <database-connection-insert>` and :ref:`bulkInsert()  <database-connection-bulk-insert>`.
+Arguments of the :php:`update()` method:

+1. The name of the table to update.
+Required.
+2. An associative array containing field/value pairs to be updated.
+The key is a field name, the value is the value.
+In SQL they are mapped to the :sql:`SET` keyword.
+Required.
+3. The update criteria as an array of key/value pairs.
+The key is the field name, the value is the value.
+In SQL they are mapped in a :sql:`WHERE` keyword combined with :sql:`AND`.
+Required.
+4. Specify how single values are quoted.
+Similar to :ref:`insert()
+    <database-connection-insert>`; if omitted, everything will be quoted
+    to strings.
+Optional.

-The method returns the number of affected rows.
+The method returns the number of updated rows.
+If something goes wrong, a :php:`\Doctrine\DBAL\Exception` is thrown.

 ..  note::
     The third argument ``WHERE `foo` = 'bar'`` supports only equal `=`.
 For more